bernhardrtr/mci-mgs-ba-pue3/docs/vscode_setup.md

   |-- ...
   ```

 Now we have completed the setup of VS Code to create, develop and test micropython projects within VS Code.
-It is time to create a micropython project with the given workspace 'MyMicroPythonProjects'
+It is time to create a micropython project within the given workspace 'MyMicroPythonProjects'

 # Micropython Project Setup